Independent Weavers and

 Americans and Europeans are sometimes concerned that children may be exploited by the

 studios.
-The activity is voluntary, however, and the best workshops offer exceptional
+Most of this activity is voluntary, however, and the best workshops offer exceptional

 opportunities for personal artistic growth.
 Young people are paid as they learn, and their